- Assistant Director for Student Programs

 My dissertation research was a qualitative case study of the Native American Achievement Program, a student retention program I helped develop at Arizona State University.
 My research methodologies of choice have been qualitative and my research interest area has been focused on the Native American student experience in higher education.

 I oversee most of the Center’s student programs such as the Emerging Scholars Program, Undergraduate Travel Awards, Undergraduate Research Day at the Capitol, and student presentation opportunities.
-I also advise students who are interested in getting started in research and work with our undergraduate Research Ambassadors to provide information through classroom visits and various information fairs about the Center’s student programs.
+I also advise students who are interested in getting started in research and manage requests from the campus community to provide information through classroom visits and various information fairs about the Center’s student programs.